 Each entering graduate student has been matched with at least one faculty member on the basis of research interest.
 That faculty member, acting as provisional advisor in the first year, will recommend to the DGS two additional faculty members to be appointed to the student's First-year Committee.
 The provisional advisor will chair that Committee.
 At any time during the first year, if a student feels that a different Committee would be desirable, its membership can be altered upon approval by the DGS.
-For all Committees (First-year, etc), at least one member must be from the student's admitting department.
-Since his/her transcript will designate a concentration in a department's intellectual area, the student's academics and research must be grounded in that specialty.
+For all Committees (First-year, etc.), at least one member must be from the student's admitting department.
+Since the transcript will designate a department, the student's academics and research must be grounded in that field.

 Each student has been admitted to one of the four SEAS departments.
 Occasionally, the match of a student's research interest and a funded laboratory emerge in another department.
-If a student wishes to change departments, that is, to change concentrations, the student must discuss this with both DGSs; request a transfer; and, obtain the approvals of both DGSs and both Chairs, the SEAS Deputy Dean, and the Associate Dean of the Graduate School.
+If a student wishes to change departments, the student must discuss this with both DGSs; request a transfer; and, obtain the approvals of both DGSs and both Chairs, the SEAS Deputy Dean, and the Associate Dean of the Graduate School.
 All academic and research requirements in the new department must be met.